Consuming Cabbage During Pregnancy

 It is not only safe to eat cabbage during pregnancy, but also highly recommended by health specialists in a pregnancy diet.
 However, you should avoid consuming raw cabbage as it is most likely laced with bacteria, which can cause food poisoning.
 Food-borne illnesses like listeria are very risky since the infection can sicken you and the unborn baby, and it has often resulted in miscarriage, premature delivery, and stillbirth.

 If you are consuming patta gobi during pregnancy, make sure that you properly wash, boil, and cook the vegetable before eating it.
 You may want to avoid items that include raw cabbage, like coleslaw.
 You can consume cabbage in various forms, thus making it a versatile vegetable.
+We hope we have given you the answer to whether cabbage is good for pregnancy!

 Nutritional Value of Cabbage